iamtommcc/Slate/README.md

 # Slate
 A nifty bunch of boilerplate that serves as a great base for front-end projects.
-This was created for my own personal convenience, so it's very rough around the edges.
+This was created for my own personal convenience.
 If people *actually use this thing* I'll be sure to improve it.

 Technically speaking this starter kit doesn't do much.
 It is essentially the bare minimum for writing modern front-end projects